jordles/notes/Postgres.md

 # Postgres (PostgreSQL)

 Postgres is one of the most popular open source relational databases.
-It is a SQL database that supports ACID transactions and is written in C. It is also known as PostgreSQL.
+It is a SQL database engine that supports ACID transactions and is written in C. It is also known as PostgreSQL.

 PostgreSQL is the database server itself.
 When you install PostgreSQL locally or run it in a Docker container, you're setting up a database server that listens for connections (e.g., on localhost:5432).